Zeta-TCP

 Zeta-TCP refers to a set of proprietary Transmission Control Protocol (TCP) algorithms aiming at improving the end-to-end performance of TCP, regardless of whether the peer is Zeta-TCP or any other TCP protocol stack, in other words, to be compatible with the existing TCP algorithms.
 It was designed and implemented by AppEx Networks Corporation.

-Zeta-TCP offers the following improvements primarily:
+Zeta-TCP primarily provides the following improvements: